reporting pixel for marketing campaign

 Once you have submitted your application, transcript, and any additional information that may be requested, you will be notified of your admission status and the next steps to becoming a Rock Solid Regent.

-Online Degree Completion Admission Checklist
+RU Online Admission Checklist

 You’ve applied to Rockford University.
 What’s next?